 GULU WOMEN'S RESOURCE CENTER

-In Uganda, there is a ominous lack of democratic space.
-Public and community space is critical to the development and health of a community, region and nation.
-Democratic space provides citizens and civil society the ability to challenge and better understand the interface between citizens, government and policy development.
-In addition, community space enables communities and civil society to gather, facilitate conversations and develop solutions to relevant and pressing issues.
+In Uganda, there is an ominous lack of democratic space.
+Public and community space is critical to the development and health of a community, region, and nation.
+Democratic space provides citizens and civil society the ability to challenge and better understand the interface between citizens, government, and policy development.
+In addition, community space enables communities and civil society to gather, facilitate conversations, and develop solutions to relevant and pressing issues.

-To create a community space providing women current and critical information, community meeting space, and computer and life skill trainings.
-It is through information and education that self-esteem and empowerment is facilitated, enabling women to stand up and lead themselves out of the vicious cycle of poverty that is often presented before them.
+To create a community space providing women current and critical information, community meeting space, and computer and life skill training.
+It is through information and education that self-esteem and empowerment are facilitated, enabling women to stand up and lead themselves out of the vicious cycle of poverty that is often presented before them.

 ADDRESSING THE BARRIERS OF ACCESS TO JUSTICE FOR WOMEN

 The Access to Justice Program (ATJ) is responsible for ensuring that victims of violence such as women, girls, and refugees, are able to realize their human rights regardless of their status, through comprehensive legal aid support and referral pathway to all victims, it involves legal representation, mediation, police follow-ups, and provision of psychosocial support.